I earn commission on purchases on this website. This helps me continue my work helping people. Thanks for your support!

 These are a selection of questions about self esteem which readers have sent me and the answers that I gave.
 I hope that you find them helpful.
 New questions will be added at the top of the page from time to time, so bookmark this page and return again soon to check any new questions about self esteem.

 “I am reading your book.
 Just finished chapter 1.
 I have a question.
 What do I need to work on if I feel confident about myself, but I feel others don’t.
 I value myself, but feel others don’t.
 What is this about?” – Zsa Zsa

 Your question ” What do I need to work on if I feel confident about myself, but I feel others don’t.
 I value myself, but feel others don’t.”

 This seems to show that you worry a lot about what other people think about you and that is affecting your self esteem.
 Is that so?
 Why do you worry so much about what others think?
 By doing this you give other people power over how you feel.
-Read more here: Don’t worry about what other people think
+On this page I explain how to stop worrying about what other people think.

 Next time you are in a social situation and feeling confident try to notice how others react less.
 If you become too sensitive to how others react and respond to you then your self consciousness can ruin how you feel and act.
 The best thing is to be you and be confident and try to forget what others may or may not be thinking of you.
 Just look your best, smile and be confident and I’m sure people will respond positively.
 This one reason why being optimistic seems to help you, if you are a positive person then others respond to you better and you attract success and happiness into your life rather than reject it.